martijnkruiten/cf_surfsara_lib/README.md

 ## cf-agent command line options

 The SURFsara CFEngine library also checks for some classes:
  * To test with a local `templates` directory.
-This directory must be one level higher the your policy files directory (../templates):
+This directory must be one level higher than your policy files directory (../templates):
   * `-DTEMPLATE_LOCAL_COPY`: Copy from local directory the mustache and json file(s).
   * `-DMUSTACHE_LOCAL_COPY`: Copy from local directory the mustache file(s)
   * `-DJSON_LOCAL_COPY`: Copy from local directory the json file(s)